EnviroDIY/LearnEnviroDIY/_episodes/04-GetPlatformIO.md

 ---
 title: "Installing PlatformIO"
 teaching: 0
-exercises: 20
+exercises: 45
 questions:
-- "How will I manage more complicated Arduino code libraries?"
+- "How will I manage extensive Arduino libraries?
+How can I easily compare two codes?
+What is a code text editor?
+Which buttons do I push in PlatformIO?"
 objectives:
 - "Download PlatformIO and Atom.
 Test PlatformIO."
 keypoints:
-- "PlatformIO is one of many IDEs for code development."
+- "Download and become acquainted with the PlatformIO environment."
 ---
 ## Part 1, Episode 4: Installing PlatformIO